venuatu/chipboard/README.md

 # Chipboard - real time social feeds

-You can see it live at: http://hacktweets.venuatu.me/ (following hackagong chipboard and abcnews)
+You can see it live at: https://chipboard.venuatu.me/ (following #hackagong #chipboard and #abcnews)

+It currently supports pulling messages and photos from twitter, instagram, flickr and google+

 ## Installation